codytwinton/codytwinton.github.io/resume.markdown

 - Created and maintained the Jumpy Fish iOS App, as well as several other iOS Native projects.
 - Met with clients and gathered requirements for projects
 - Developed games using sprites

-# Background

-I am completely self-taught.
-When I was hired at both Zappend & Credntia, I started as an iOS Developer.
-Within 4 months at Zappend and less than a year at Credntia, I became Project Manager, later stepping into the CEO role at Credntia.
-I handled both task management and management of the teams for iOS, Android, front-end, and back-end development.
-I also led in the development of ideas & features, as well as maintaining quality in our work.
-I've worked with clients and customers alike to ensure an excellent user experience.

 # References